SAP-samples/teched2022-DT261/exercises/ex1/README.md

    > **Note**
    > These credentials will be needed in the next exercise in order to configure the integration from SAP S/4HANA to DI.

-## Configure content of DI .
-[//]: # (TODO)

-After completing these steps you have enabled Data Ingestion for Industry Cloud Solutions and have access to its application and APIs.

 ## Next Steps

 Now that you have enabled Data Ingestion for Industry Cloud Solutions, you need to configure it.